The links courses are some of the best in the UK and recognised internationally as being challenging and full of character.

 Cardiff Airport is just a 20 minute drive into the heart of Wales’ capital city, Cardiff.
 Situated a short drive from the airport are golfing gems for your clients to discover.
 We have listed four of the major must plays within the area.

-- Closer to the English border is Marriott St Pierre Country Club near Chepstow which has played host to the Solheim and Curtis cups.
+- Closer to the English border is Delta Hotels St Pierre Country Club near Chepstow which has played host to the Solheim and Curtis cups.

 - The Twenty Ten Course at Celtic Manor Resort which hosted the Ryder Cup in 2010.
 There are another two Championship courses to play at the Celtic Manor Resort too and just 20 minutes outside Cardiff.